jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 What is Conda-Forge and Mini-Forge?
 -----------------------------------
 Conda-Forge is a comunity-driven repository of conda packages.
-Mini-Forge is a lightweight installer for Conda, optimized to use Conda-Forge by default
+Mini-Forge is a lightweight installer for Conda, optimized to use Conda-Forge by default.
 For this guide's purposes, we will use MiniForge.

 Steps to Install Conda
 ----------------------